Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 bash samples/java/sample-app-protection.sh --help
 ```

-##### Additional settings for using the Developer Edition API Service
+##### Additional settings for using the AI Developer Edition API Service

-Prior registration is required to obtain credentials for accessing the Developer Edition API Service.
+Prior registration is required to obtain credentials for accessing the AI Developer Edition API Service.
 The following samples demonstrate how to protect and unprotect data using the Protection APIs.
-The Protection APIs rely on authenticated access to the Developer Edition API Service.
+The Protection APIs rely on authenticated access to the AI Developer Edition API Service.
 - `samples/python/sample-app-find-and-protect.py`
 - `samples/python/sample-app-protection.py`
 - `samples/python/sample-app-find-and-unprotect.py`